CamilleSouvigny/CamilleSouvigny/Collaborative_Clustering/README.md

 # Customer Segmentation using clustering methods

+## Netflix Teen Comedy Case Study

+Netflix is launching an new comedy teen movie and wants to understand the market audience for finance and marketing purposes (Media budget, CRM strategy ...).
+The analysis scope is subscibers that watched at least 1 comedy teen movie (TC) in the last 3 years.

+I simulated viewing behaviours for 10k subscribers :

+SUBSCRIBER_ID, # User_ID
+SENIORITY_IN_TC, # Number of days since first TC watched RECENCY_IN_TC, # Number of days since last TC watched NB_TC_WATCHED, # Number of TC watched to the end TC_CUMULATED_HOURS, # Number of hours spent watching TC NB_DAYS_WATCH_TC, # Number of days where some TC were watched AVG_TC_NB_DAYS_FROM_LAUNCHED, # Avg number of days after release to watch TC MIN_TC_NB_DAYS_FROM_LAUNCHED, # Min number of days after release to watch TC MAX_TC_NB_DAYS_FROM_LAUNCHED, # Max number of days after release to watch TC SENIORITY_NETFLIX, # Number of days since subscription RECENCY_NETFLIX, # Number of days since last film watched NB_MOVIES, # Number of films watched to the end NB_GENRE, # Number of different genre watched NB_HOURS, # Number of hours spent watching films NB_DAYS_WATCH_ALL, # Number of days where some films were watched
+TC_ALL_HOUR_RATIO, # Hour ratio of TC films watched compared to all films TC_ALL_HOUR_RATIO_LAST_6_MONTHS, # Hour ratio of TC films watched compared to all films in the last 6 months

 ## Customer Segmentation

 Customer Segmentation is the subdivision of a market into discrete customer groups that share similar characteristics.
 Segmentationg enables to understand different costumer profiles, see which audiences are our key target.
 Segmentation both supports finance purposes (amount of effort to implement) and marketing purpose (who, when and how to target).